Xetibo/ReSet-Doc/sections/existing_projects/dynamic_libraries.typ

 The createFunctionHook API function takes a source and destination function.
 The source function is the address of the Hyprland function to be overwritten.
 Hence, a plugin developer would first need to get the address of that function.
 Hyprland provides a find function for this use case, making it easy to create hooks.
 The destination function is the function you would like to implement instead of the original functionality.
-Note that the original function can still be called before or after your new functionality.
+Note that the original function can still be called at any point within your new function.
 In @hyprland_hook_wiki, the additional functionality was added before the call to the original function.

 In @hyprlandmempatching, the copying of the plugin defined function is analyzed.